Wenshan Zhuang and Miao Autonomous Prefecture

 Wenshan Zhuang and Miao Autonomous Prefecture is an autonomous prefecture in southeastern Yunnan Province, People's Republic of China, and is the easternmost prefecture-level division of the province.
-It borders Baise, Guangxi, to the east, Vietnam's Hà Giang Province to the south for 438 km, Honghe Hani and Yi Autonomous Prefecture to the west, and Qujing to the north.
+It borders Baise, Guangxi, to the east, Vietnam's Tuyên Quang Province to the south for 438 km, Honghe Hani and Yi Autonomous Prefecture to the west, and Qujing to the north.